hahaha211/projects/README.md

 3. Try to Implement this scheme(below)
 4. report on the application of this deduce technique in Ethereum with ECDSA
 5. verify the above pitfalls with proof-of-concept cod
-6. Implement the above ECMH scheme
+6. Implement a PGP scheme with SM2
 7. implement sm2 2P sign with real network communication
 8. implement sm2 2P decrypt with real network communication
 9. PoC impl of the scheme, or do implement analysis by Google